Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

 Wouldn’t it be great if there was a way to automate this crazy-tedious process?

-Well, yes there is… a process is in place to do the tedious
+Well, yes there is… a process is in place to do the tedious process

 Here we are with the problem statement from Visual Testing: